We are retired, and we are engaged in the Missionary Task.

 “In the discipleship setting, you get the opportunity to dialogue,” she said.
 “We can ask practical questions about everyday life–how to live this out.
 That’s so important.
 You might hear a sermon or teaching and accept it on one level, but in discipleship you really get to ask questions about how to pursue this in real life.”

 “We are focused on making disciple makers not just making disciples,” Brent added.
 “The multiplication is just incredible.
 It’s staggering how spiritual maturity can cause this message to just explode.”

+For Brent and Terry, engaging in the Missionary Task is more than presenting the Gospel and seeing people saved.
+It’s about pointing everyone to Jesus and the power of God’s Word to transform lives.
 “Our story is one like every other believer’s story,” Terry shared, “the story of God taking fallen strugglers and working in our lives to show us how wonderful He is and how He loves us deeply.
 If we trust Him, He will use us for His glory.”